-2023-24 g) Create an internship program for students to generate interest in DELIVERABLES public pension plan investment careers and expand LAFPP's pipeline (CONT.) of diverse candidates for hire; and, h) Prepare a report to the Board to be presented semi-annually on DEI outreach efforts and emerging manager data.
-2022.24 BY SEPTEMBER 30, 2023: 2023-24 a) Conduct research on incorporating new DEI guidelines for LAFPP's new MILESTONES private credit program; and, b) Present a report to the Board with recommendations.
-BY DECEMBER 31, 2023: a) Conduct a DEI survey of LAFPP's investment managers and consultants and compile the results; b) Develop a list of key emerging manager and DEI related industry organizations to join and annual events (conferences, roundtables, etc.) to participate in; c) Develop and/or enhance existing internal databases to track outreach efforts including meetings with emerging managers and participation in DEI related events; and d) Present to the Board proposed revisions to DEI related language in the Investment Policies as necessary.
-Investment Policies as necessary.
-BY MARCH 31, 2024: a) Report to the Board the results of the DEI survey of the Plan's investment managers and consultants; b) Provide a list of public and private market investment managers who meet the Plan's emerging manager criteria-; c) Develop and initiate a workplan to host or co-host the educational event for prospective emerging managers; d) Seek to partner with non-profit organizations that provide investment internship opportunities for diverse students.
-Or, create the Plan's own investment internship program; and e) Participate in key DEI industry events (subject to event scheduling).
-BY JUNE 30, 2024: a) Host or co-host the emerging manager educational event (tentative and subject to co-host availability); b) Launch the investment internship program with a target intern hire date of July 1, 2024, or later; c) Participate in key DEI industry events (subject to event scheduling); and d) Present to the Board the first semi-annual comprehensive report on DEI outreach and emerging manager data; H incorporate the Board's feedback for a comprehensive report that will be presented semi-annually future reports.
+PROJECT To continue advancing DEI efforts in the LAFPP Investment Program.

+OBJECTIVE

+OBJECTIVE

+2023-24 Staff will research allocating to private credit emerging managers and

+conduct a DEI related survey of LAFPP's investment managers.
+A report

+DELIVERABLES

+to the Board will be presented semi-annually on DEI outreach efforts and

+emerging manager data.

+2023-24 BY SEPTEMBER 30, 2023:

+a) Conduct research on incorporating new DEI guidelines for LAFPP's new

+MILESTONES

+private credit program; and,

+b) Present a report to the Board with recommendations.

+BY DECEMBER 31, 2023:

+Conduct a DEI survey of LAFPP's investment managers and compile the results.

+conduct a DEI survey of EALFF's investment managers and complie the results.

+BY MARCH 31, 2024:

+a) Report to the Board the results of the DEI survey of the Plan's investment

+managers; and,

+b) Provide a list of public and private market investment managers who

+meet the Plan's emerging manager criteria.

+BY JUNE 30, 2024:

+Incorporate the Board's feedback for a comprehensive report that will be

+presented semi-annually.